Xxyuri2005xX/ArduinoDisco/README.md

 the following project is about making an intelligent disco that adapts its track according to the number of people.
 The project's variables and comments are all in italian.

-the arduino sketch (to be loaded through its IDE) will be available in 2 versions (recognizable by the -<iso> tag):
+the arduino sketch (to be loaded through its IDE) will be available in 2 versions (recognizable by the - "iso" tag):
 - Italian - IT
 - English - EN